iaheung/cyclistic_casestudy/README.md

 #### Distance Traveled
 ![DistanceTraveled](plots/distance_traveled.png)

 A limitation of the distance traveled measurement is its inability to determine what was the exact distance traveled or route a rider took, since the distance calculation is simply a straight line from the start and end latitudes and longitudes.
-Although we don't have the route information, we can inferred an estimated distance traveled by using the Haversine formula.
+Although we don't have the route information, we can infer an estimated distance traveled by using the Haversine formula.
 The distances are then binned into a histogram.
 Although the mean distance is almost the same for both groups, there are significantly more rides close to zero in distance completed by casual riders.
 This is due to how we calculated distance traveled.
 Lots of casual riders might start and end their ride at the same station.
 They might choose to bike a certain route to a sightseeing spot, and return to where they started the ride from.
 This is a possible explanation for the unusual number of short rides.
 Another possible explanation is first-time riders being unfamiliar with the sharebike software, leading them to accidentally rent a bike multiple times.
 Unless we have more data on the route taken by users, this is the best guess we can make on the distance data extrapolated from latitude and longitude.

 ### Conclusions
 In the analysis of bike trip data from Cyclistic, clear differences between casual riders and members emerge, showing how each group uses the bike-share service in distinct ways.
 These insights are crucial for tailoring marketing strategies aimed at converting casual riders into members.